maybleMyers/H1111/README.md

 Thanks to @pftq https://github.com/pftq and @chaojie https://github.com/chaojie for their work on the extension logics.

 ### To Use with the MultiTalk model
+I have only tested this on linux, windows will require a bit more complex of an install.

 Download https://huggingface.co/maybleMyers/wan_files_for_h1111/resolve/main/wan2.1_i2v_480p_14B_fp16.safetensors and place it in the wan subfolder, it needs to be named exactly "wan2.1_i2v_480p_14B_fp16.safetensors" or it will not work.
 Download https://huggingface.co/MeiGen-AI/MeiGen-MultiTalk/resolve/main/multitalk.safetensors?download=true and place it in the wan subfolder also.